 NUCats offers educational and training programs that help investigators and research staff gain the skills they need to conduct clinical and translational science research:

-- Navigating the Research Enterprise (for early career faculty and postdoctoral fellows who have protected research time)
+- Navigating the Research Enterprise (for early career faculty and postdoctoral trainees who have protected research time)